First, I want to start by adressing a point I’ve read several times: Are Luffy and the alliance going to fail?

 Honestly, I can confidently say that no, they won’t.
-I see no scenario in which at the end of the arc, Wano isn’t freed from Kaido and the Beasts Pirates, and let me tell you why.
-I often see comments saying that Luffy isn’t ready to take on Yonko, on Kaido, that he needs to grow in the strength, that Luffy needs another failure like Marineford or something.
+I see no scenario in which at the end of the arc, Wano isn’t freed from Kaido and the Beast Pirates, and let me tell you why.
+I’ve seen comments saying that Luffy isn’t ready to take on Yonko, on Kaido, that he needs to grow in the strength, that Luffy needs another failure like Marineford or something.
 And you know what?
-I understand a few of those points.
+I understand and somewhat agree with a few of those points.
 However, I think there is something some people don’t understand.

 Wano is not Luffy’s story.
 And I can hear some of you saying, “But One Piece is Luffy’s story, this is his battle, his war.”
 And you are correct.
 However, Luffy has no real stake with Kaido, no emotional weight for his actions.
 Yes, he wants to kick his ass because of everything that he has done to Momonosuke and his family, he wants to beat him because the Thunder Bagura to the face, and well, because Kaido is a Yonko, and Luffy needs to face them to reach the top.

 However, Wano is not Enies Lobby or Marineford.
 Luffy isn’t facing Kaido because he kidnapped Sabo or he is going to execute Vivi.
 He’s here to support Momonosuke and Kinemon, because they are his treasured nakama, and he wants to help them achieve their dream(and get closer to his along the way).
 This is not the new Marineford or Ennies Lobby, this arc is the new Alabasta.